 #3 Not enough milk

 If your baby has scant green poo (not many dirty nappies and not much green poo in each nappy) this can indicate insufficient milk intake.
 If your baby is not getting enough milk, he may be fussy and tense—sometimes wanting to feed “all day” or he may be very sleepy and he will not be gaining much weight.
 An IBCLC lactation consultant can help you devise a plan to increase your milk supply and ensure your baby is getting enough milk.
-It’s important not to block feed in this situation (keeping to one breast per feed or a period of time) unless on the advice of a breastfeeding specialist who has taken a full history and studied your baby’s weight chart.
+It’s important not to block feed (keeping to one breast per feed or a period of time) in this situation unless on the advice of a breastfeeding specialist who has taken a full history and studied your baby’s weight chart.
 Staying on one breast “to reach the hindmilk” is a way to reduce your milk supply, see Forget About Foremilk and Hindmilk.

 the frequent scant green nappy of a baby not gaining weight is NOT the same as the copious frothy green nappy of a baby with lactose overload.
 Staying on one breast is not the answer for a baby with green “starvation stools”.
 See your IBCLC lactation consultant for further information if you are not sure what your baby’s nappies mean or whether block feeding is a good idea for your baby.

-#4 An allergy to something in mother’s diet
+#4 An allergy to something in mother’s diet (or baby’s diet)

 #5 A tummy upset